kfancy/private-telegram-bot/README.md

 	- After bot creation, @botFather’ll give you a token.
 Save it!
 Its very important!

 More info here: https://core.telegram.org/bots
-With token of your new bot, edit /config/bot.json and add your token value to ‘token’ property
+With token of your new bot, edit /config/bot.json and add your token value to ‘token’ property.
+Also, add in the same file, your Telegram alias or username (without '@') in 'owner' property.

 Everything is ready… run with: ./private-telegram-bot.js Now you can launch commands from your Telegram bot, from your mobile.
 Send /help to see which commands you have ready to run.